Skip to Content

 Since convection ovens produce more heat, you need either lowering the temperature or shortening the cooking time to compensate.

-When recipes specify temperatures and cooking times, it’s for conventional ovens.
-Of course, this is unless the recipe is specifically for convection ovens.
+When recipes specify temperatures and cooking times, it’s for conventional ovens, unless specified otherwise.

-A simple rule to follow is to lower the temperature by 25ºF when baking cookies and pies, but 50ºF when roasting meats.
+A simple rule to follow is to lower the temperature by 25ºF or 14ºC when baking cookies and pies, and 50ºF or 28ºC when roasting meat and poultry.
 Some convection ovens offer separate settings for baking and for roasting.

-You can also leave the temperature the same and instead shorten the cooking time by 25 percent.
+You can also leave the temperature the same and instead, shorten the cooking time by 25 percent.
 For example, if your recipe calls for 60 minutes in the oven, check the food after 45 minutes instead.

 However, keep in mind, some convection ovens actually make a heat adjustment for you.
 That is, if you set a convection oven for 350ºF, it might actually set itself to 325ºF to compensate.
 So, check your manual before making adjustments.

-HOW TO STORE
+HOW TO STORE MEAT

 Once cooled, place in an airtight container and refrigerate.
 Store for 3 to 4 days.

-HOW TO FREEZE
+HOW TO FREEZE MEAT

 Freeze leftovers within 3-4 days.
 Place in an airtight container or resealable freezer bag.

 Freeze for up to 6 months.
-After that, it is safe to eat.
-However, the quality begins to degrade.
+After that, it is still safe to eat but the quality begins to degrade.

 Yield: 10 servings